 Hepatitis C that runs its course and responds to treatment in a relatively short period is called “acute” hepatitis.
 Men and women with acute hepatitis C usually fight off HCV within six months.

 Chronic hepatitis C is a longer-lasting form of liver disease.
 Your immune system may not be successful in fighting the virus, and it stays in your body for lengthy periods.
 Untreated chronic hepatitis C can lead to liver damage or liver cancer.

-Although hepatitis C is asymptomatic in some people, others may show signs of illness within a few months of being exposed to the virus, such as:
+Although hepatitis C is asymptomatic in some people, other people may have symptoms of the illness within a few months of being exposed to the virus, such as:

-- yellowing of the whites of the eyes (jaundice)
+- yellowing of the whites of the eyes, or jaundice

 - stomach pain